 Skilled IT professionals are in high demand right now.
 Organisations are increasingly competing to attract IT skills and are subsequently looking to hire the sharpest IT professionals.
 However, just because these technical skills are in hot demand, it doesn’t mean you’ll walk straight into your ideal role.
-Your interview skills need to be pretty hot too, if you want to land yourself a top IT job.
-Here’s a few Interviewing tips for an IT role that will get you ahead of your competition.
+Your interview skills need to be pretty hot too if you want to land yourself a top IT job.
+Here are a few Interviewing tips for an IT role that will get you ahead of your competition.

 The competition is on, to hire the most talented IT staff.
 Candidates applying for IT roles need to ensure they do themselves justice by standing out at an interview.

 So, you have an interview lined up for an IT role?
 Take a look at the following tips on how to perform at your best when the pressure is on.